 Hospitality as an independent sector includes job roles related to customer engagement such as food sanitation and preparation, human resources, and hotel management.
 The level of customer satisfaction is the key to measure your performance in any role in the hospitality career domain.

-Tourism as a career
+Teaching as a career

 Tourism is a fascinating industry which specifically focuses on travellers’ comfort and enables them to feel safe and secure throughout their journey.
 You could work for some of the best travel organisers in the world as a full-time employee, to plan and execute their travel-related operational and managerial activities.
 Working in the travel industry will also open opportunities to travel with influencers, artists and sportspeople as a travel mentor/guide.